Understanding urinals and how they flush.

 - Not to flush the urinal at all but to install a waterless urinal system.

 An auto cistern is usually the term applied to a urinal cistern.
 Urinal cisterns like toilet cisterns come in plastic or vitreous china, plastic cisterns are typically for concealed installations, i.e. behind wall cladding, ducting or within a wall void.
-The vitreous china cisterns are more aesthetic and usually for exposed installations where the sparge pipes and cistern will be wall mounted.
+The vitreous china cisterns are more aesthetic and usually for exposed installations where the sparge pipes and the cistern will be wall-mounted.